stevieb9/tesla-charge/README.md

 ## Run the HTTP API Service

+For every request made to the REST API service, a pre-hook is called before the client is directed to the route they requested.
+This pre-hook reads in the [configuration file](#configuration-file), and updates any configuration data that has changed.
+This means that the application never needs a restart while fiddling with changes in the config file.

 ### Run from crontab

     @reboot sleep 10; cd /path/to/tesla-charge; /path/to/perl app.psgi > /tmp/tesla_web.log 2>&1